Though this styling technique has been around a while, I still have a lot of people come in and ask “What is a blowout?” Here’s my take on it.

 A blowout isn’t any single style; it’s the perfect base for every style.

-More technically, a blowout is a styling technique that consists of blow drying your hair, while styling it.
+More technically, a blowout is a styling technique that consists of blow drying your hair, while styling it using a round brush.
 This is after a nice relaxing shampoo that gets your hair clean, healthy, and ready for styling.

 The tools used are a hair dryer, and a round brush.
 Additional styling tools may be used once the hair is dry for certain hair types, or certain looks.
 These looks can be achieved with a curling iron, flat iron, hot curlers and more.